 Prerequisites: Create a Personal Access Token (PAT)

-Before connecting Confluence to Axiamatic, you need to generate a Personal Access Token (PAT) from your Atlassian account.
+Before connecting Confluence to Axiamatic, you will need to generate a Personal Access Token from your Atlassian account.

 Steps to create a PAT:

-1. In Confluence, select your profile picture (avatar) in the top-right corner of the screen.
+In Confluence, select your profile picture in the top-right corner of the screen and choose Settings from the dropdown menu.

-2. Click on Create and manage API tokens under the API token section
+Under your account settings, select Security from the top menu.
+Click Create and manage API tokens under the API token section.

-2. The generated PAT will be displayed on the screen.
+Click Create API token.
 Copy this token immediately and store it securely.
-It will only be displayed once and cannot be retrieved later.
+It will only be displayed once and cannot be retrieved again after you leave this screen.

 Step 1: Open Settings and Integrations